Jeff Bennett (decathlete)

-Jeff Bennett (born August 29, 1948) is a native of Vinita, Oklahoma.
-(Note: As of April 2019, Sports Reference now gives Bennett's full name as Jefferson Taft "Jeff" Bennett and says he was born in Taft, Oklahoma.)
-He is an American former decathlete who competed in the 1972 Summer Olympics.
+Jefferson Taft "Jeff" Bennett (born August 29, 1948) is an American former decathlete who competed in the 1972 Summer Olympics.

 Athletics in high school and college

-Bennet has said that he was inspired into entering track and field competition by watching Olympian athletes performing in the 1960 Olympic games pole vault event.
+Bennett is a native of Vinita, Oklahoma.
+(Note: As of April 2019, Sports Reference now gives Bennett's full name as Jefferson Taft "Jeff" Bennett and says he was born in Taft, Oklahoma.)
+He has said that he was inspired into entering track and field competition by watching Olympian athletes performing in the 1960 Olympic games pole vault event.
 In high school he also became interested in long jumping and running hurdles. but the pole vault was still his favorite event.
 He won the state title when he was a senior, after coming in second in his sophomore and junior years.
 After high school, he went on to Oklahoma Christian University (OC).
 (Note: OC was then known as Oklahoma Christian College.)
 When he was a sophomore at OC, he ran the 400-meter hurdles and won the national meet.
 He also began training to compete in the decathlon.
 Bennett still holds the OCW records in the 400-meter hurdles and decathlon.
 Before his graduation in 1970, he was named a four-time National Association of Intercollegiate Athletics All-American and a member of the NAIA and Oklahoma Christian University Athletics Halls of Fame.